hvelab/building-websites-with-gitlab-es/episodes/03-gitlab-pages.md

 What this code is doing is creating a job called "pages" telling GitLab to __deploy the website__ content in `public`, __whenever a commit is pushed__ and __only to the main branch__.
 It doesn't have much to do but looking at the content in public, hence the "script" configuration is basically none (it just echoes "Nothing to do" to the terminal).

+> ## Validating the gitlab-ci.yml file
+>
+> Before you push any `.gitlab-ci.yml` to your project, you can validate its syntax with the tool called
+> [CI Lint](https://docs.gitlab.com/ee/ci/lint.html).
+You need to be logged into your account to have access to this tool.
+> It's found by navigating to your project's Pipelines: there is a button at the top-right of your screen.
+You can
+> read through the [full documentation](http://doc.gitlab.com/ee/ci/yaml/README.html) for .gitlab-ci.yml for more information.
+>
+{: .callout}

+> ## Git branches and GitLab CI files
+>
+> You can have a distinct `.gitlab-ci.yml` for each project - but you could even have distinct GitLab CI configurations
+> for each branch.
+This means you could test your script in parallel branches before pushing to your master branch.
+> If the build succeeds, you merge.
+If it doesn't, you can make adjustments and try building again without messing up
+> your main branch.
+>
+{: .callout}

 Next, we will create the `public` folder, containing an `index.html` file.
 You can do so from the terminal through: